 A: Congratulations!
 Please take care of these few steps:

-1) Contact the Trust office at 866-796-7623 to update them as to your status (and any change in contact information).
-The Trust office will also be able to answer any Health & Welfare or Pension/401(k) questions.
+1) Contact your Trust office to update them as to your status (and any change in contact information).
+The Trust office will also be able to answer any Health & Welfare or Pension questions.

 2) Contact the Tigard office at 503-684-2822 to let us know also, and, importantly, to request a withdrawal card.
 The Trust data system is separate from the UFCW Local 555 data system, which is why you need to contact both.